Gad Frumkin

-Gad Frumkin (Hebrew: גד פרומקין, August 2, 1887 – March 10, 1960) was an Israeli jurist.
+Gad Frumkin (Hebrew: גד פרומקין; August 2, 1887 – March 10, 1960) was an Israeli jurist.
 He was one of the first trained attorneys in Palestine prior to Israeli independence and one of the few Jews who served as a judge on the Supreme Court of Mandatory Palestine.

 Early life and family

 Frumkin was born in Jerusalem in 1887 to a family that was part of Jerusalem's Ashkenazi elite.
 His father was Israel Dov Frumkin, a pioneer of Hebrew journalism in Palestine who edited and published the Havatzelet newspaper, while his brother Abraham Frumkin was a prominent Jewish anarchist.
 Frumkin grew up in the Muslim Quarter of Jerusalem's Old City, in a predominantly Arab environment.
 While Jewish and Arab children at the time typically clashed and threw stones at each other, Frumkin's father had close relations with Arab elites and intellectuals.
 In his youth he did not attend school, but rather was instructed by private tutors, and worked in his father's newspaper Havatzelet.

-Frumkin married Hannah Eisenberg, the daughter of land dealer Aharon Eisenberg, and had four children.
+Frumkin married Hannah Eisenberg, the daughter of founder of Rehovot, Aharon Eisenberg, and had four children.
 Their daughter Sa'ada was Deputy Attorney General and their son Yadin was an Israel Defense Forces officer who served as first the commander of the HaKirya military base.
 One of Frumkin's grandchildren is the Israeli politician, diplomat, and Shin Bet commander Carmi Gillon.